Workers Alliance of America: Establishment

 A 1937 membership button of the Workers Alliance of America.

 The Workers Alliance of America (WAA) was actually a venture of the Socialist Party of America in its earliest incarnation.
 An inaugural convention was held early in March 1935, chaired by Socialist David Lasser, head of the New York Workers Committee on Unemployment.
 Lasser had in previous years rebuffed unity overtures of the Communist Party, but delegates to the WAA's founding convention received Communist Party Unemployed Councils leader Herbert Benjamin warmly, responding to his plea for organizational unity with an ovation.
-Following Benjamin's speech a formal resolution of the convention criticizing the Unemployed Councils of the USA as pawns of the Communist party was withdrawn.
-Growing sentiment for unity was apparent.
+Following Benjamin's speech, "a proposal from the Resolutions Committee criticizing the Unemployment Councils as Communist-dominated was withdrawn and the delegates unanimously authorized the National Executive Board to begin negotiations for unity."

 The resolutions of the founding convention of the Workers Alliance were presented at the White House by Lasser on March 4, 1935.
 Chief among these were a call for adoption of a 30-hour work week without reduction of wages and universal unemployment insurance, to be paid for with taxes on gifts and incomes greater than $5,000 per year as well as worker representation on all committees established for the purpose of administering social insurance.